radekbys/imageFilteringApp/README.md

 -Single table MySQL database, which stores registered users with their password hashes

-Technologies used:
--JavaScript
--React
--Express.js
--C (for multithreaded algorithms)
+Technologies used: JavaScript, React, Express.js, C (for multithreaded algorithms)